0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 - [replit.com](https://replit.com/) was used as a model to desgin and build before working on [Codeanywhere](https://app.codeanywhere.com/).

-- Dev tools was used for css and for JavaScript functionality.
+- Dev tools was used for CSS and for JavaScript functionality and appearance.

 - Tested on lighthouse through Dev Tools.